Nitrokey/nitrokey-documentation/source/components/nitrokeys/pro/firmware-update.rst

   This guide is still in an experimental state!

 .. note::
-  Update is only possible from the version v0.11.
+  Updates are only possible with firmware version 0.11 and newer.

 .. important::
    Updating could lead to data loss, so make sure you have proper backup login methods enabled and/or ensure that